 Heat is random thermal motion, which can occur as translation rotation and vibration of molecules (or just translation for monatomic substances like argon).

 Imagine that there are 20 of us in a classroom – no desks, and we're holding hands (not necessarily in a big circle, just randomly.
-The holding of hands will represent hydrogen bonds (or any other intermolecular attractions).
+The holding of hands will represent hydrogen bonds (or any other weak intermolecular attractions).

 If we stay relatively still, perhaps just shuffling our feet a bit, it will be easy to maintain the hand-holding.
 That represents the situation in a solid.
-We just don't have enough translational (moving around) energy to break our bonds.
+We just don't have enough translational (moving around) or rotational energy to break our bonds.

 If we walk around randomly, but calmly, we can probably still hold hands.
-Sure, once in a while two of us will walk away from each other and lose a grip, but we can quickly reestablish that with someone else.
+Sure, once in a while two of us will walk away from each other and lose a grip, but we can quickly reestablish that bond with someone else.
 So we have some transient bonds, but all-in-all, we're still mostly holding hands.
 Such is the situation in liquids.

 Finally, imagine if we were all running around flat out, bouncing off of walls and moving again.
 It would be very difficult to hold hands doing that.
 Grip strength just couldn't overcome the our speeds, and on average, very few bonds would exist for very long.
 Thats the situation in a gas.